Trentcone/Trentcone/README.md

 Hello!
 My name is Trent.
+I have earned a BS in Electrical Engineering.
+Currently living in the Central FL region.

+Some of my hobies include reading books and playing video games.
+I also really enjoy collecting and working on mechanical keyboards, computers, and video game consoles.

-I am an Electrical Engineering student at FIU in Miami, FL and I currently live in Broward County, FL.
-Right now, I work as a Patent Engineer at a local patent law firm.
-I am interesting in sharpening my programming skills and learning new techniques.
-Thanks for toppping by!
+I am interesting in sharpening my programming skills and making new friends.

+Thanks for stoppping by!

 <!---
 Trentcone/Trentcone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.